Category Archives: Alfred Hitchcock

 A significant positive to Spellbound is the hidden tidbits brewing beneath the main saga of the Hollywood glamour boy and girl (Grant and Fontaine).

 A clever LGBTQ+ revelation among two supporting characters can be unearthed, decades before the terminology was even invented.
-Hitchcock loved his gay characters, who could not be openly gay at the time, though the director did his best to offer the now-obvious idiosyncrasies.
+Hitchcock loved his gay characters, who could not be openly gay, though the director did his best to offer the now-obvious idiosyncrasies.

 Sophisticated Isobel seems to live alone in her quaint and lovely cottage, but during a dinner party, a blonde woman wearing a suit and tie, clearly butch, joins the conversation.
 As Isobel asks her to pour more wine, we realize she is hardly a servant but Isobel’s lesbian lover!